tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 ## gRPC upstream

-We need some gRPC service available to be able to execute requests from Tailcall gateway.
-For the pure example purposes, we will build some simple gRPC service.
+We need some gRPC service available to be able to execute requests from the Tailcall gateway.
+For pure example purposes, we will build some simple gRPC services.

 ### Protobuf definition

-First, we need to create example protobuf file that will define the structure of data we want to transmit using gRPC.
+First, we need to create an example protobuf file that will define the structure of the data we want to transmit using gRPC.

-Here are the definition of `NewsService` that implements CRUD operations on news data that we'll put into `news.proto` file.
+Here is the definition of `NewsService` that implements CRUD operations on news data that we'll put into the `news.proto` file.

 ```protobuf
 syntax = "proto3";